The Chinese Art of Creating Wealth

 Social Aspiration

 Wealth means social mobility and status in many parts of Chinese society worldwide.
 Each generation aspires to do better than the previous.
-This drive to build a better life motivates those who live in difficult times to escape poverty.
+This drive to build a better life motivates people living in difficult circumstances to escape poverty.

 The God of Wealth becomes a focal point of personal and collective aspirations, embodying the hopes for economic advancement and improved social standing.